-Tco Measurement Conditions
+Timing Measurement Conditions

-Find out under what loading conditions an output or I/O buffer's Tco (propagation delay, clock to output) parameter is measured.
-This includes the load capacitance, resistance and/or voltage (Cref, Rref and Vref parameters) as well as the output voltage crossing point at which Tco is measured (the Vmeas parameter).
+Find out under what loading conditions an output or I/O buffer's output delay timing information (propagation delay of the signal from clock input to driven output; sometimes called "Tco") is measured.
+This includes the load capacitance, resistance and/or voltage (Cref, Rref and Vref parameters) as well as the output voltage crossing point at which the timing delay is measured (the Vmeas parameter).